Skip to content

 Our lawful bases for collecting or using personal information for information updates, marketing or market research purposes are:

-• Consent — we have permission from you after we gave you all the relevant information.
+• Consent: we have permission from you after we gave you all the relevant information.
+We rely on consent for analytics cookies (Google Analytics) and affiliate tracking cookies (Awin).
+You can withdraw consent at any time by clearing your browser cookies for this site; the cookie banner will reappear.
 All of your data protection rights may apply, except the right to object.
-To be clear, you do have the right to withdraw your consent at any time.

-• Legitimate interests — we’re collecting or using your information because it benefits you, our organisation or someone else, without causing an undue risk of harm to anyone.
+• Legitimate interests: we’re collecting or using your information because it benefits you, our organisation or someone else, without causing an undue risk of harm to anyone.
 All of your data protection rights may apply, except the right to portability.
 Our legitimate interests are:

 We are collating and publishing information on organisations that already promote themselves and are offering dementia care services in the UK.